bank-and-shoe/bank-and-shoe.github.io/_posts/2025-04-19-math-to-field-marshal.md

   - **(win‑streak bonus)** after two consecutive wins, each additional win grants 2 points until you lose
 - Each **tails** flip gives −1 point
   - **(rank‑down guard)** when your score is a multiple of 5, it takes **three** losses in a row to lose a point
-    - in other words, at multiples of five, the first two losses are “free”
 - The simulation ends when you reach 20 points (climbing from Rank 5 to *Field Marshal*) or 25 points (e.g., moving from Rank 25 to Rank 20 or Rank 6 to Rank 10).
   - In KARDS, you can’t drop below the bottom of each five‑rank bracket (Ranks 25, 20, 15, 10, 5, and 1).
 That means it only makes sense to model a climb of five ranks at a time (e.g., 15→10) or the final four‑rank jump (5→Field Marshal).

 For each assumed win rate (the coin’s probability of landing heads), we flip until the game ends, repeat 10,000 trials, and average the number of flips required.

-For simplicity, I vary the win rate in 2.5% increments, starting from a (rather abysmal) 30% win rate *(roughly what you experience when you put War Bonds in your deck)*.
+For simplicity, I vary the win rate in 2.5% increments, starting from a *(rather abysmal)* 30% win rate *(which is roughly what you experience when you put War Bonds in your deck)*.

 ![But... but...
 War Bonds is card neutral!](/assets/images/sad_bonds.jpg)